 The objective of FATE is to aid Muslim children currently in the foster care system.
-We advocate, counsel, train, and educate Muslim families in the DFW Metroplex.
+We advocate, counsel, train, and educate Muslim families.
 Our quest is to help them come forward and revive the beautiful Sunnah (Prophetic tradition) of Kafala (fostering).

 Afshan Zakaria